-1 Materials provide information to be shared with students and caregivers about the design DNM 1 of the program.
-1 Materials provide information to be shared with caregivers for how they can help DNM 2 Materials provide information to be shared with caregivers for how they can help reinforce student learning and development.
+1 Materials provide information to be shared with students and caregivers about the design DNM T of the program.
+2 Materials provide information to be shared with caregivers for how they can help DNM 2 reinforce student learning and development.
 3 Materials include information to guide teacher communications with caregivers.
 PM